 Partnering with MindVR, we used a prototype camera rig with 13 Go-Pros to capture stereoscopic 360 video from Henry’s point of view.
 We also paid a visit to the De Young Museum to film Henry on a virtual tour using a telepresence robot.
 We were the first team to ever film in virtual reality at the De Young, so it was very exciting.
 The film is currently at a rough cut stage, with most of the story in place.
 I’m still problem solving how to resolve a few technical issues that are more in the wheelhouse of programmers and visual effects artists.
 Since it’s an entirely new production pipeline, I’m learning as I go and finding out that I can’t do this alone.

 I’m hoping that in the next few months I can make the connections I need, fundraise completion funds, and find a distribution parter to get this project out into the world.
-We recently showed Henry the rough cut, and it blew him away.
+We recently showed Henry the rough cut, and it amazed him.
 He told us that it was an excellent portrayal of his perspective, and his reaction was the best compliment I could have gotten.
 I can’t wait to polish up the finished piece and get in out into the world.
 I have a feeling it will blow some minds.